Search and Hit Enter

 The moment of truth: baking your gluten free scones.
 First and foremost, ensure your oven is very thoroughly preheated.
 It helps here to check your oven temperature beforehand, because a LOT of ovens are badly calibrated.
 The gauge often does not reflect the internal temperature.

 Because we are using a hot oven, I recommend placing the cake tin of scones on top of a heavy baking tray.
-This will stop the bottom of the scones from burning.
+This will help stop the bottom of the scones from burning.

 The first 15 minutes of baking your scones is critical.
 This is the time the butter evaporates and the air from that reaction pushes the scone upwards.
 Akin to oven spring in bread, this is when your scones do all their growing.
 If your oven is not hot enough, the butter will melt and seep outwards instead of pushing the scones upwards.